 No. Standard latex primers will not properly adhere to a previously stain and lacquered finish, conversion varnished surface, or even to semi-to-glossy painted surfaces.
 Even if it does adhere, it rarely offers the stain blocking properties needed and residual grease, dirt, and cleaning product residue can penetrate through it, causing long-term adhesion issues for the paint.

-After trying and testing many of the products on the market, we’ve found a brand of paint (not known to most) that offers incredible ability to self-level, spray smooth, and provide beautiful appearance AND durability!
-To our knowledge, no other painting contractor in the market uses this product.
+Colorwheel has tried and tested many of the products on the market.
+More than you can imagine!
+As a result, we’ve found a brand of paint (not known to most) that offers an incredible ability to self-level, spray smoothly, and provide a beautiful appearance with lasting durability!
+Without this great product, we couldn’t offer the warranty that we do.

 At a minimum, 2.
 Possibly more depending on surface conditions.
 Remember top coats are the PAINT, a priming layer (or two) should occur before this.